 Are you playing your first green-field music festival or outdoor show this summer?
 Not quite sure how it all works on the other side of the ‘Artists Only’ sign?
 Don’t worry; help is at hand.
-In an extract from his book on playing your first music festival, concert tour manager & live sound engineer, Andy Reynolds, gives us his tips on making the most of your first festival slot.
+In an extract from my book on playing your first music festival, I am going to give you my tips on making the most of your first festival slot.

 I firstly want to say, ‘Congratulations’ to you on achieving a pretty big milestone in your musical career – your first festival show.
 Whether you’ve won a battle of the bands type competition, or have been gigging furiously to the point that festival promoters have finally noticed you, taking the stage for the first time at a festival can be an amazing, fulfilling, memory -making, career-boosting highlight – if you don’t mess it up.